 COCC offers two-year associate degrees, transfer/lower division programs, career and technical education degrees and certificates, developmental courses, continuing education and community learning classes, industry-specific training programs, and business management assistance.

-The Colleges main campus is located on the western edge of Bend, a city known for its natural beauty and proximity to diverse recreational opportunities.
-The 200-acre Bend campus offers quiet, peaceful surroundings for study and reflection.
+The College's main campus is located in northwest Bend, a city known for its natural beauty and proximity to diverse recreational opportunities.
+The nearly 200-acre Bend campus offers quiet, peaceful surroundings for study and reflection.
 With its location on the western slope of Awbrey Butte, students have a spectacular view of the Oregon Cascade mountain range from nearly every point on the grounds.
 The campus contains 26 buildings with a total of 575,000 square feet.
-The newest building is the 330-bed Residence Hall which opened in September 2015.
+The newest building is the 330-bed Wickiup Residence Hall which opened in September 2015.

 On the 25-acre Redmond Campus, there are four buildings, housing College administration, classrooms and a computer lab.
 The new Redmond Technology Education Center opened in Fall 2014, housing state-of-the-art facilities and programs.